calpoly-csai/cal-poly-knowledge-graph/README.md

 ## Web Scrapers

 The knowledge graph stays up to date by periodically running web scrapers that grab updated information from external sources.
-You can run these web scrapers by calling `python scrape_data.py`.
-To write your own web scraper, add a new Python file to the `scrapers` directory.
-The [`CollegeScraper`](./scrapers/college_scraper.py) works as a good example template to get started.
+If you want to build your own scraper, the [`CollegeScraper`](./scrapers/college_scraper.py) works as a good example template to get started.
+All of the scrapers live in the `scrapers` folder.
+When you run `python app.py`, all scrapers will be loaded and run to populate the database before the API server starts.
+If you want to run specific scrapers only, you can pass a list of scrapers to the program.
+For example, `python app.py -s CollegeScraper MusicDepartmentScraper` will only run the college scraper and the music department scraper.

+## Visualizing the Knowledge Graph

+With the development server running, you can explore a visualization of the Cal Poly Knowledge Graph at [`http://127.0.0.1:5000/visualize`](http://127.0.0.1:5000/visualize).

 ## Resources